gohugoio/hugoDocs/content/en/getting-started/quick-start.md

 # Example output: hugo v0.104.2+extended darwin/amd64 BuildDate=unknown
 ```

 It should state that it is `extended`.
-If it does not, uninstall it and try another installation method
+If it does not, uninstall it and try another installation method.

 {{< asciicast ItACREbFgvJ0HjnSNeTknxWy9 >}}